 Allergy Testing and Treatment

-The most popular kinds of allergy treatments are avoidance of the allergy trigger and medication to reduce symptoms.
-Common medications include oral therapy, such as antihistamine, and topical therapy, such as intranasal steroid sprays and antihistamine eyedrops.
-During your allergy evaluation, we can determine which of these treatments makes the most sense for you.
+The most popular kinds of allergy treatments are avoidance of the allergy triggers, and medication to reduce symptoms.
+Common medications include oral therapy, such as antihistamines, and topical therapy, such as intranasal steroid sprays and antihistamine eyedrops.
+During your allergy evaluation, we can help determine which of these treatments makes the most sense for you.

-The only treatment for allergy that has a chance to permanently improve allergies is allergen immunotherapy injections, or “allergy shots.”
-These are prescribed for patients with allergic rhinitis (hay fever) or allergic asthma.
+The only treatment for allergy that has a chance to permanently improve allergy symptoms (and even possibly cure allergies) is allergen immunotherapy.
+Immunotherapy works by modifying your malfunctioning immune system to reduce your sensitivity to the allergens that are triggering your symptoms.
+This is usually administered as injections, or “allergy shots.”
+These are prescribed for patients with allergic rhinitis (hay fever) or allergic asthma, and the cost is generally covered by health insurance.
 We now offer allergy immunotherapy injections in the office.
 Some studies have shown that allergy immunotherapy may have a preventive role in allergic children, possibly preventing asthma from developing in some patients with allergic rhinitis.
 Immunotherapy would be considered for individuals who have moderate or severe symptoms not adequately controlled by environmental control measures and/or medications.
+An alternative type of immunotherapy is called sublingual immunotherapy, also known as sublingual drops or SLIT.
+This is given as drops that are placed under the tongue, and can be administered at home.
+Unfortunately, insurance carriers do not cover the cost of sublingual immunotherapy, and the expense can be significant, but it can be worth the investment in certain situations.
+If you are interested in sublingual drops, we can provide that for you.